sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 *Group Members: Samantha Jurado, Evan Palmisano, Beatriz Ortega, Patricia Madrid, Benjamin Huntoon, Dalton Tippings*<br>

 # Introduction:<br>
 Humans are social creatures by nature, for centuries we have survived through communication and collaboration, why in the age of the Internet should we strive for anything less?
 We are more connected to each other now than we have ever been in history and yet when working in a scouting troop or similar community-based organization; planning events and group discussions can be difficult, especially between members from different generations.
 Super Scouts is a website designed to optimize group and community activities through intuitive design and easy-to-use features.
-Users sign up and are either given a code from our site or from their troop leader, allowing for easy creation and joining of online groups.
+Users sign up and are either given a code from our site or their troop leader, allowing for easy creation and joining of online groups.
 Groups on our site will be able to enjoy file sharing, forum discussion, and community posts from other members of their troop.
 Future work could include geolocation to allow troop leaders to mark trails.

 # Our Initial Value Proposition and Our Intended User Base
 **Initial Value Proposition:**